 The act updates the "Victim Rights Act" (act).
 The purpose of the act is to ensure all victims of crimes are protected by law enforcement agencies, prosecutors, and judges.

-The bill updates include:
+The act updates include:

-- Requiring victims to receive a free copy of the initial incident report from the investigating law enforcement agency that includes, at a minimum, the victim's name, the offender's name, the date of the crime, the charges, and a summary of the incident.
+- Establishing for victims the right to receive a free copy of the initial incident report from the investigating law enforcement agency that includes, at a minimum, the victim's name, the offender's name, the date of the crime, the charges, and a summary of the incident.
 The investigating law enforcement agency is required to notify the district attorney of the information the victim received in the incident report and when it was provided to the victim.
 The district attorney is required to provide this information to any defendant involved in the case through the discovery process.

-- Requiring defendants to attend sentencing hearings , in person, by phone, or virtually by audio or video, or similar technology, to hear the victim's impact statement, unless the court excludes the defendant;
+- Requiring defendants to attend sentencing hearings in person, by phone, or virtually by audio or video, or similar technology, to hear the victim's impact statement, unless the court excludes the defendant;

-- Requiring a court to order a bond hearing in any case that falls under the act; and
+- Requiring a court to order a bond hearing in any case that falls under the act;

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)